 Keyword Gap Analysis

-We use Google Sheets to do a Keyword Gap Analysis for our clients, and we can input up to 15 competitors at a time to analyse and find out what keywords our client does not rank for yet.
+We use Google Sheets to do a Keyword Gap Analysis for our clients, and we can input up to 15 competitors at a time to analyze and find out what keywords our client does not rank for yet.

 Ahrefs also does a Keyword Gap Analysis.
 Just go to Site Explorer > Enter your URL > Content Gap.
 You can enter up to 10 competitors to analyze.

-This will show you all the keywords your competitor is ranking for.
+It will show you all the keywords your competitor is ranking for.

 Keyword Cannibalisation